 Absolutely.
 These aren’t channels you can approach in isolation.
 What you show, share and say has to be joined up and consistent.
 People are bombarded with new brand identities and you have to be loud, but you also have to repeat the same message until it gets into the consciousness of your audience.
 If your audience sees one message on Facebook and another on, say, Instagram, and can’t make the connection and see it is the same game and the same company behind it, then you have lost the battle.

 How does the mix of channels differ for different game genres?

-In the case of one client of mine, who were developing a large scale creative MMO, the goal was to talk to a lot of players and show them what they can build and do in the game.
+In the case of one client of mine, who was developing a large-scale creative MMO, the goal was to talk to a lot of players and show them what they can build and do in the game.
 I advised the developers to use channels that would allow them to engage and encourage players to get involved.
 More importantly, we wanted to showcase user-generated content and let players help tell the story so video played a central role in marketing and UA.
-For a casual, farming and building type of game for another client, where users dip in and out in short bursts, I found a completely different approach worked.
-There the goal was to support paid socialuser acquisitionand Facebook proved to be the best fit.
+For a casual, farming, and building type of game for another client, where users dip in and out in short bursts, I found a completely different approach worked.
+There the goal was to support paid social user acquisition and Facebook proved to be the best fit.

 Social media is clearly the path to follow in a journey that app developers must start on day one of their app.
 How much should they expect to invest?